 The process for reviewing and adopting a revised Floodplain Ordinance will begin in June, 2013.
 Once a draft ordinance is prepared it will be reviewed by the Schwenksville Planning Commission, the Montgomery County Planning Commission, the Montgomery County Conservation District and FEMA for review and approval prior to adoption by Schwenksville Borough.

 Hey Music Fans!
 Did you know that on three Wednesday’s during the summer you can walk down to the Meadow to jam with local bands?
 Come out and feel the beat and have some fun with your neighbors.
-Meadow Park is conveniently located behind the Fire Company in the center of town.
+Meadow Park is conveniently located behind 300 Main Street in the center of town.
 No alcoholic beverages are permitted.
 Guests are encouraged to bring their own blankets and chairs, snacks and non-alcoholic beverages and enjoy the sweet sounds of music in the night.